 To check this, bring up the console* in-game, and type "GetSKSEVersion" without quotes, and hit Enter.
 If the console shows you a version number, then everything works.
 If you get an error message, then you need to look at the SKSE files again and find out what went wrong.

 *To bring up the console, press the upper left most key below the "esc" key. "~" on US keyboards, "½" on EU keyboards.

 Steam users: If you replaced the files as recommended in point 3, you should be able to launch the game via Steam as usual.

 9 - Make some coffee and get ready for several hours of downloading and installing.
-It's a long time, but remember at the end you will get the result of several months work.
+It's a long time, but in the end you will get a result that otherwise would take several months to obtain.

 Proceed to Cleaning